NINAD-17/Data_Structures_and_Algorithms/[12] OOPs/[01] Part 1/readme.md

             -   A new object (let's call it `temp4`) is created as a copy of `temp3`.
 5.  ...
 Infinite ...

+- Simple explaination:
+    `Hero(Hero otherHero) { ... }`
+    - Here, otherHero is passed by value.
+    - To pass by value, the compiler must create a copy of the argument (spiderman) to initialize otherHero.
+    - But how do we create that copy? → By calling the copy constructor.
+    - But we are inside the copy constructor definition itself!
+    - So calling it requires another copy constructor call → infinite recursion.
+    👉 That’s why it loops forever:
+    - `Hero hulk(spiderman)` calls copy constructor.
+    - To pass spiderman by value, it tries to copy spiderman into otherHero.
+    - That copy again calls the copy constructor, which again tries to copy by value… and so on infinitely.

 - After writing own copy constructor, default copy constructor gets dead.